olin-electric-motorsports/Programming_Tutorials/ATmegaTutorials/Tut_0__Setup/README.md

 For version control on REVO we use git and github.
 Learn how to use git and learn how it interfaces with github.
 You will find your code more readily accepted into the main repo if you have good git practice.
 This is also useful for ModSim and other such... fun projects.
 Check out [https://git-scm.com/book/en/v2/Getting-Started-Git-Basics](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics)

+If you are using
+'''
+sudo apt-get git
+'''
+in order to install Git, you may need to run
+'''
+sudo apt-get updates
+'''
+to get any updates that are required to download git.

 ### Get on the Olin REVO Github page (aka this)
 [https://github.com/olin-electric-motorsports](https://github.com/olin-electric-motorsports)